porterbmoody/datascienceisawsome/docs/transform.md

 (Pandas aggregate functions ignores the `np.nan` values like `na.rm = TRUE` in R.)

-`agg()` is not terribly useful unless we pair it with `groupby()`.
+`agg()` is not terribly useful unless we pair it with `.groupby()`.
 This changes the unit of analysis from the complete dataset to individual groups.
 Then, when you use the pandas functions on a grouped data frame they'll be automatically applied "by group".
 For example, if we applied similiar code to a data frame grouped by date, we get the average delay per date.
-Note that with the `groupby()` function we used tuple to identify the column (first entry) and the function to apply on the column (second entry).
+Note that with the `.groupby()` function we used tuple to identify the column (first entry) and the function to apply on the column (second entry).
 This is called [named aggregation](https://pandas.pydata.org/pandas-docs/stable/user_guide/groupby.html#named-aggregation) in pandas:

 ```python